Analysis | NFL Week 1 ATS picks: The top games worth betting on

 Tampa Bay’s defense will be a formidable against the run this season with linebacker Lavonte David, defensive tackle Gerald McCoy and even cornerback Ryan Smith all proven run-stoppers, a strength of New Orleans heading into the season.
 David led the team with 81 tackles before the ball-carrier reached the first-down marker, McCoy ranked fourth (40) and Smith ranked sixth (33).

-The Buccaneers probably won’t win this game, but that doesn’t mean the score can’t remain close, and that’s all you need for your bet to pay off.
+The Buccaneers probably won’t win this game, but the score could remain close, and that’s all you need for the bet to pay off.

 Baltimore Ravens (-7) vs. Buffalo Bills